 If a friend professes not to like cilantro, don’t try to change their minds.
 Some people experience a soapy rank taste when eating cilantro rather than a pleasant herbal flavor.
 This bitter sensation has recently been chalked up to genetic differences in taste.
 If you are cooking for the cilantro-adverse, try substituting a 50/50 mix of Italian parsley and mint for the cilantro.

-Cilantro comes in two forms: a green, fragrant, leafy herb, and the spice known as coriander, which comes from its seeds.
-Here in the Americas, only the spice carries the name coriander, while everywhere else, it is the name of both the herb and the spice.
-Coriander is used extensively in South Asian cooking both the leafy plant, and the whole and ground forms of the spice.
+Cilantro comes in two forms: a green, fragrant, leafy herb, and the spice known as coriander seed.
 You’ll find that ground vs. whole coriander has a surprisingly different taste, so be sure to use the specified type.
 Store all spices in a dark cupboard in an airtight container.

 Fresh cilantro spoils quite quickly.
-Make sure it’s very fresh when you buy it with no wilting or browning leaves.
-To extend its freshness, cilantro can be kept in the refrigerator upright, lightly covered with a plastic bag, and with the roots in a small amount of water.
+Make sure it’s very fresh when you buy it and avoid wilting or browning leaves when possible.
+Cilantro typically keeps in the refrigerator for about three days.
+To extend its freshness, cilantro can be kept in the refrigerator upright, lightly covered with a plastic bag, and with the roots or stems in a small amount of water.

 While coriander seed and cilantro leaf aren’t interchangeable, they work nicely together in this Thai-Style Tempeh Curry and Spicy Indian-Style Chicken Burgers.
 We even add a pinch or coriander to our Homemade Ketchup.